WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 ## Architecture D: P2P Off-Chain Verification

-All of the architectures above include an implicit client/server heirarchy: end- users relate via agents to one or more on-chain protocols via one or more web front-ends, i.e.:
+All of the architectures above include an implicit client/server hierarchy: end- users relate via agents to one or more on-chain protocols via one or more web front-ends, i.e.: